 A partial buy-in could have significant drawbacks, such as:

 - extending the time it takes to achieve a full buy-out,

 - increasing the target returns required from the remaining assets in a scheme's portfolio, and

 - tying up assets, giving schemes less flexibility to deal with any setbacks such as COVID-19.

 Price will always be a factor, but we suggest that pension schemes look beyond prices alone and assess the impact of a partial buy-in at the total-scheme level.

-1For more information on a self-managed approach, please read our short paper on the topic.
+1For more information on a self-managed approach, please visit our web page on the topic.

 2Source: Bloomberg.
 As at 31 May 2020.
 GBP credit represented by the Bloomberg Barclays Sterling Corporate TR Value Unhedged GBP index.

 The value of investments and any income from them will fluctuate and is not guaranteed (this may be partly due to exchange rate fluctuations).
 Investors may not get back the full amount invested.
 Past performance is not a guide to future performance.

 Derivatives may be used to generate returns as well as to reduce costs and/or the overall risk of the portfolio.
 Using derivatives can involve a higher level of risk.
 A small movement in the price of an underlying investment may result in a disproportionately large movement in the price of the derivative investment.